NeelShah18/emot/README.rst

 Example
 -------

 emot library takes a string as an  input and returns a list of dictonary.
-You can access each dictonary by looping it.
-And there are  two values in the  dictonary 'value' and 'str_span'. value = emoji or emoticons str_span = starting and ending point of emoji or emoticons

 .. code-block:: python